valkey-io/valkey-doc/docs/reference/eviction/index.md

 It is important to understand that the eviction process works like this:

 * A client runs a new command, resulting in more data added.
-* Redis checks the memory usage, and if it is greater than the `maxmemory` limit , it evicts keys according to the policy.
+* Valkey checks the memory usage, and if it is greater than the `maxmemory` limit , it evicts keys according to the policy.
 * A new command is executed, and so forth.

 So we continuously cross the boundaries of the memory limit, by going over it, and then by evicting keys to return back under the limits.